 - industrial equipment and power tool accidents

 Workers’ compensation claims can also include serious illnesses or diseases contracted while on the job (though not common illnesses, such as the flu or a cold).
+A workers’ comp attorney can help you determine if you have a strong case, and can help you build a strong claim to recover compensation for your injuries and damages.

 The Workers’ Compensation Claim Process